silvinor/www/_posts/2026-08-05-everyone-masks.md

 The workplace is where this is most visible, because the workplace supplies the contact and withholds the belonging.

 The Pryke-Hobbes participants explain the mechanism in their own words.
 Friendships formed behind the mask were described as friendships with the persona rather than the person.
 Participants reported that no one really knew them.
-One described working alongside the same people for seventeen years, watching others form lifelong friendships, and never becoming close to any of them.
-Another described feeling like a Russian doll and wondering whether anything of the real self was left when the layers came off. [^8]
+One described feeling like a Russian doll and wondering whether anything of the real self was left when the layers came off. [^8]

 None of those people were isolated.
 They had colleagues, meetings, invitations, teams.
 What they lacked was not contact.
 It was recognition.